Fun Horse riding New South Wales

 Please be aware that all used horse riding gear must be declared on arrival into Australia and must be clean and free of sand and horse hair.

-This is a 7 day/6 night programme with 5 days riding available on set dates throughout the year.
+7d / 6n programme with 5 riding days available on set dates throughout the year.
 Tailor-made packages on request for 2 or more.

 No single supplement for Stationary Programme.